-Care of pupils is central to the work we do at St James’ because each one is a unique person of God and worthy of respect.
+Care of children is central to the work we do at St James’ because each one is a unique person of God and worthy of respect.

-Every pupil joining St James’ becomes part of a tutor group.
-The Form Tutor will have an overview of the pupils’ general academic progress, and guide and monitor their spiritual and social welfare.
-The Form Tutor should be your first point of contact and will be able to deal with the majority of your questions and concerns.
+Every child joining St James’ becomes part of a tutor group.
+The Form Tutor will have an overview of the child’s academic progress, spiritual and social welfare.
+The Form Tutor will be your first point of contact and will be able to deal with the majority of your questions and concerns.

-The year team is led by a Head of Year and supported by two Pastoral Managers.
+The Year team is led by a Head of Year and supported by our Emmaus Manager and Pastoral Managers.
 The team ensures a high level of contact with parents and carers and is there to support you and your child in any serious or urgent pastoral issues that may arise.
-It is essential that pastoral staff be informed about any changes to health or changes in circumstances at home.
+It is essential that our pastoral staff are informed about any changes to health or changes in circumstances at home.
 In all matters of support and discipline, parents are involved at an early stage and are welcome to contact school whenever there is a concern.

-We also have a member of the teaching staff, Janine Garnett, who has the position of Special Educational Needs Co-ordinator (SENCO) and this teacher supervises our provision throughout the school and with external support agencies including the “learning support service”.
-St James’ is designed to accommodate pupils with physical impairments and accordingly the school has no stairs and all areas of the school are accessible by wheelchair users.
+Our Special Educational Needs Co-Ordinator (SENCO) supervises our provision throughout the school with the support from external agencies including the Learning Support Service (LSS) from the Local Authority and other external support agencies.
+St James’ is designed to accommodate children with physical impairments and accordingly the school has no stairs and all areas of the school are accessible by wheelchair users.

 At St James’ we value the home school partnership and look forward to working closely together to ensure that your child succeeds.

 Emmaus Manager, who may direct your enquiry to the most appropriate person

 Pastoral Manager, who can support with any pastoral concerns you may have